 This fall, we are honored to be offering – for the 3rd time – The Hard & The Soft Yoga Institute’s 200 Hour Yoga Teacher Training.
 We feel beyond grateful to have this highly ranked extraordinary program right here in our small town in southern Maine.

-You might not realize it, but besides being a wonderful teacher and inspirational human being, our direct, Beryl Bender Birch, is an international yoga super star.
+You might not realize it, but besides being a wonderful teacher and inspirational human being, our director, Beryl Bender Birch, is an international yoga super star.
 She is one of the first people to popularize yoga in the United States.

 But that, in itself, would not be enough to rank The Hard & The Soft as a Yoga Alliance® 5-star Rated Accredited Training School.